Active time travel

 Get on your bike!
 Lace up your hiking boots!
 Travel back in time!
-In SouthWest Germany, the German federal state of Baden-Württemberg, it is easy to explore 40,000 years of human history.
+In Southwest Germany, the state of Baden-Württemberg, it is easy to explore 40,000 years of human history.
 Go back to the Ice Age.
-Step into the era of the Romans and the Celts.
+Step into the time of the Romans and the Celts.
 See what life was like in the Middle Ages.
-Understand how traditional craftsmen worked and how industrialisation changed the world.
+Understand how traditional craftsmen worked and how industrialization changed the world.

 The beginnings of human culture

-Around 40,000 years ago, the Ice Age inhabitants of the Lone and Achtal Valleys in the Swabian Alb created artworks and musical instruments that are surprisingly sophisticated.
-Even back then, humans were thinkers, who expressed themselves with symbols and music.
-In 2019, the 75-km / 50-mile Ice Age Valleys cycle trail opened.
+About 40,000 years ago, the Ice Age inhabitants of the Lone and Achtal Valleys in the Swabian Alb created artworks and musical instruments that are surprisingly sophisticated.
+Even then, humans were thinkers who expressed themselves through symbols and music.
+In 2019, the 75 km / 50 mile Ice Age Valleys Cycle Trail opened.
 It connects archaeological sites and relevant museums in an area two hours southeast of Stuttgart.
-Starting in Schelklingen, it continues through Blaubeuren and Ulm to the Vogelherd Archaeological Park, near Niederstotzingen.
-Running through this UNESCO World Heritage area, the trail is ideal for e-bikes and can be followed in either direction or combined with other routes.
+Starting in Schelklingen, it continues through Blaubeuren and Ulm to the Vogelherd Archaeological Park near Niederstotzingen.
+The trail through this UNESCO World Heritage area is ideal for e-bikes and can be followed in either direction or combined with other routes.

 The Limes Cycle Path and Roman Paths

 A couple of hours east of Stuttgart, the Limes marked the northern border of the Roman Empire.
-Where Roman soldiers once patrolled is today ideal for hiking and cycling.
-Along the way are numerous reconstructed watchtowers and forts, as well as well-preserved archaeological remains and museums that illustrate the life of the Romans in this part of SouthWest Germany.
-The Limes Cycle Path covers 164 km / 100 miles of ever-changing rural, wooded terrain from the Odenwald Forest via the Hohenlohe region and the Swabian-Franconian Forest to the Remstal valley and the Eastern Alb.
-It is paralleled by the Limes Hiking Trail.
-From 2022, the new Roman Paths (Römerpfade) will take you into the Roman past in the Odenwald.
-These circular or long-distance hikes of 5 - 15 km / 3 - 10 miles have different degrees of difficulty.
-Each is named after a Roman deity and has information on local Roman history.
-All are certified by the German Hiking Association as Quality Walks.
+Where Roman soldiers once patrolled is now an ideal place for hiking and cycling.
+Along the way are numerous reconstructed watchtowers and forts, as well as well-preserved archaeological remains and museums that illustrate Roman life in this part of Southwest Germany.
+The Limes Cycle Path covers 164 km / 100 miles of ever-changing rural, wooded terrain from the Odenwald Forest through the Hohenlohe region and the Swabian-Franconian Forest to the Remstal Valley and the eastern Swabian Alb.
+It runs parallel to the Limes hiking trail.

 In the footsteps of a German dynasty